pix8/accordion-ui/README.md

 ## License

-All I ask in return for publishing and maintaining this module is kudos and respect. 🤘 Peace out.
+All I ask in return for publishing and maintaining this module is kudos and respect(alternatively I will settle for hoes of the non-garden variety). 🤘 Peace out.